ItsKYu/EECE5666_SP2021/README.md

 noisy_harvard_11_2.wav -> Noisy audio of Harvard Sentences List 11 Line 2.
 noisy_harvard_62_9.wav -> Noisy audio of Harvard Sentences List 62 Line 9.

-The deep learning code utilized for these signals can also be found in the main branch.
+The deep learning code utilized for these signals can also be found in the main directory.

-The processed and denoised counterparts to these files can be found in the "Denoised Audio" branch.
+The processed and denoised counterparts to these files can be found in the "Denoised Audio" directory.

-The finalized filtering and VAD code for this project can be found in the "Finalized Code" branch.
+The finalized filtering and VAD code for this project can be found in the "Finalized Code" directory.

-Data figures not included in the report can be found in the "Figures" branch.
+Data figures included and not included in the report can be found in the "Figures" directory.

 --Hardware and Software for Data Collection--
 A Google Pixel 3XL phone was used as a microphone with the Audio Recorder free app from the Google Play Store.
 Link to the app and app support are no longer available.